aminry/amin-roudaki/content/pages/posts/labdas-basics.md

 return someStream().map(MyClass::calculateBar)....;
 ```

-Why do we prefer regular method include:
+Why do we prefer regular method?

 *   It avoids hardcoding a named dependency on the functional interface type
     (e.g., is it a `com.google.common.base.Function` or a